This is early in 2017 and I feel I’ve already set the bar high for this year’s top experiences. How could this be?

 We went to 2 different springs.
 We had the most interaction at the first stop which made it everybody’s favorite spot (and where most of the pictures here come from).
 I’m guessing it has something to do with it being super early in the morning.

-The second stop was Three Sisters Spring, the most popular manatee gathering point.
+The second stop was Three Sisters Spring, one of the most popular spots to snorkel with manatees.
 There’s a restricted roped up area where manatees can rest and hang without interruption.
 And man, they definitely needed it.
 When we get there there were already 4-5 boats and a few kayakers.
 The place gets so crowded with even more swimmers and kayakers as time went by and they say it gets even worse in weekends.

 There were volunteer manatee rangers on kayaks who were making sure that the rules are being followed and nobody ventures into the restricted area.
 For every tour boat there’s the captain who steers the boat and a guide comes in the water with the swimmers.
 Not only did he help pointing out manatees and calming nervous swimmers, he also made sure we were following the rules by pulling on our ankles or elbows whenever he thought we were crowding the manatees too much (sometimes it’s hard to tell what you’re doing in water).